 Any racking used in the workplace should be designed specifically for the size, shape and weight of the products being stored.

-This information provides guidance for standard pallet racking.
+The following information focuses on standard pallet racking.
 Additional safety measures may be required for cantilever, drive-in, double-deep, pallet-live, push-back or other specialised types of racking.

 Any racking used in the workplace should be designed specifically for the size, shape and weight of the products being stored.
 It is also important that all racking is set up and maintained according to the manufacturers’ instructions.